clasqm/yabasiclibs/clasquinator/README.md

     + **To Be Done**

 + **YesNoDlg**(text$,yes$, no$) - Displays a dialog with text (normally a question) and the options to reply yes or no.
-    + The first letter of the yes$ and no$ variables will become the hotkeys for those buttons, so make sure they are different.
+    + The first letter of the *yes$* and *no$* variables will become the hotkeys for those buttons, so make sure they are different.
+Hotkeys are case-insensitive.
-    + no$ is actually a dummy here: pressing anything other than the hotkey for yes$ will return a no
+    + *no$* is actually a dummy here: pressing anything other than the hotkey for *yes$* will return a no.
-    + NOTE: pressing ENTER means NO
+    + NOTE: pressing ENTER means NO. If this is not what you want, just swap the labels *yes$* and *no$* around, and *yes$* will become the dummy that is the default on every keypress except the hotkey for *no$*.
     + Returns 1 for yes and 0 for no.
     + If you would rather get the same result in string format, use *YesNoDlg$*(text$,yes$, no$)
     + *Example:*